 - How can we solve this problem?
 Once we have identified the problem, we analyze it together, even brainstorm how to approach it.
 Sometimes we talk a bit how I would approach it or have approached it.
-For example, often overcommitting results in an anxiety and in those cases, we sit down together, list all of the things on their mind, prioritize them, reprioritize them, delegate or drop a few of them, so the person can restore their focus and flow and enjoy work!
+For example, frequently overcommitting results in an anxiety and in those cases, we sit down together, list all of the things on their mind, prioritize them, reprioritize them, and delegate or drop a few things.

 When others lead one-on-ones with me

 It’s not a coincidence that Volen – our co-founder & COO, and Denitsa – our Team & Operations both have one-on-ones with me.